argodev/studies/ot_survey/OT_Class_02_Manuscript.md

 ## Outline

-To orient you to our time together this morning: after some background, I’m just going to walk through the three generations of Genesis: Abraham, Isaac, and Jacob.
+As we move through this section, we are going to walk through the three generations of Genesis: Abraham, Isaac, and Jacob.
 And help you understand how God’s plan of redemption unfolds through them: God’s people in God’s place under God’s rule.
 We’ll start with a very brief summary of these chapters to give you context.

 (1) Abraham:  The life and times of Abraham are found in chapters 12-23.
 They detail God's calling of _Abram_ out of Mesopotamia.
 They reveal a progression of promises to him.
 Then, at the end of this section, God finally ratifies all that he has said to him with a covenant sign -- circumcision -- and a new name: _Abraham_.
 They also reveal a troubled family history for Abraham, both within his own marriage, and with his nephew Lot.